Q1: State any one example of 'Trade Barrier'. [AI 2019]

 Ans: (i) Telecommunication facilities - telegraph, mobile phones, fax - are used to contact one another around the world and to communicate from remote areas.

 (ii) This has been facilitated by satellite communication devices.

 (iii) Computers have now entered almost every field of activity.

-(iv) Internet allows to send instant electronic mail (e-mail) and talk (voice mail) across the world at negligible costs.
+(iv) Internet allows us to send instant electronic mail (e-mail) and talk (voice mail) across the world at negligible costs.

-(v) IT has played a major role in spreading out production of services across countries.
+(v) IT has played a major role in spreading out the production of services across countries.
 For example, for a magazine published for London readers different work is done as follows:

 (a) Designing in Delhi.